 Vinyl planking is a great flooring option.
-You get a nice look at an affordable price and you can install it on your own with some help.
-Best of all the vinyl tile or planks can be removed if they are damaged and replaced with a new piece.
+You get a nice look at an affordable price, and you can install it on your own with some help.
+Best of all, the hardwoods, vinyl tile or planks can be removed if they are damaged and replaced with a new piece.
 Here is our flooring calculator for vinyl plank, vinyl tile, and hardwoods.
-It’s for you to use and figure out how much you will need and what it will cost.
+It’s for you to use and figure out how much you will need and its cost.

 Things To Know About the Vinyl Plank Calculator and Flooring Cost Estimator

 If you need to install flooring across multiple areas, enter each area into the four areas provided and their unit of measure (we use square feet as default).
 That way you will know how much you need for the whole job, not just the one room.